-Subsurface Utility Engineering is a process of mapping utilities, including relocation, design, condition assessment, and communication of utility issues and cost estimates.
-LoJac uses vacuum excavation techniques to gather information needed for effective subsurface utility engineering.
+Subsurface utility engineering (S.U.E.) is a process of mapping utilities, including relocation, design, condition assessment, and communication of utility issues and cost estimates.
+LoJac uses vacuum excavation techniques to gather information needed for effective S.U.E.
 We can provide mapping for all quality levels defined by the American Society of Civil Engineers, depending on what exactly is needed for the particular project.

-Subsurface Utility Engineering work is primarily done at the early design stage of a project or for asset management.
-Early design work involves fully designing and implementing the utility system, while with asset management the client may not have a full map of the system and will need the subsurface utility engineering team to create a full map.
-LoJac is experienced in both forms of SUE.
+This type of work is primarily done at the early design stage of a project or for asset management.
+Early design work involves fully designing and implementing the utility system, while with asset management the client may not have a full map of the system and will need the subsurface utility engineering team to create such a map.
+LoJac is experienced in both forms of S.U.E.

 The S.U.E. process begins with a work plan that outlines the scope of work, project schedule, levels of service vs. risk allocation, and desired delivery method.
 Non-destructive surface geophysical methods are then leveraged to determine the presence of subsurface utilities and to mark their horizontal position on the ground surface.